alexshaoo/shiny-octo-potato/README.md

 1. **Access the Game**: Visit [https://alexshaoo.github.io/shiny-octo-potato/](https://alexshaoo.github.io/shiny-octo-potato/).
 2. **Play**: Click to drop the fruits and try to merge them to score high.

+## Acknowledgements

+- Matter.js Library
+- Inspiration from the original Suika Game
+- Fruits and other graphics drawn by [@alonartanuki](https://www.instagram.com/alonartanuki/) on Instagram

 ## How It Works

 Built using HTML, CSS, and JavaScript, and powered by the Matter.js library, Shiny Octo Potato offers a delightful physics-based puzzle experience.